isha0612/Recruiting-Tool/README.md

 # Recruiter Tool - A PERN Stack Application

-This is a Recruiter Tool application using a blend of HTML, CSS and React.js for the frontend.
-The backend employes Node.js and Express.js, with PostgreSQL serving as the database.
+This is a Recruiter Tool application using a blend of HTML, Tailwind CSS and React.js for the frontend.
+The backend employes Typescript, Node.js and Express.js, with PostgreSQL serving as the database.
 The application boasts a robust authentication system, facilitating user registration and login through the utilization of JSON Web Tokens and cookies.
 Furthermore, it features a section dedicated to candidate information, including their name, email, phone number, skills, status and expected salary.
 Recruiters can add new candidates and edit the details of existing ones.

+Link to the website - https://recruiting-tool.vercel.app/

 ## Clone the repository